jatazoulja/react-native-fetch-blob/README.md

     })
 ```

-In `0.9.6`, you can specify an object as first argument which contains `count` and `interval`, to the frequency of progress event (this will be done in native context in order to reduce RCT bridge overhead).
+In `0.9.6`, you can specify an optional first argument which contains `count` and `interval` to limit progress event frequency (this will be done in native context in order to reduce RCT bridge overhead).
 Notice that `count` argument will not work if the server does not provide response content length.

 ```js